Filing Your Income Taxes

-These services run the gamut when it comes to education and cost.
-You won’t necessarily be dealing with an accountant unless you specifically make that request, but employees have passed at least 60 hours of training, which might be all you need for a basic tax return claiming the standard deduction.
+These services run the gamut when it comes to the educations of their tax preparers and cost.
+You won’t necessarily be dealing with an accountant unless you specifically make that request, but employees have generally passed at least 60 hours of training, which might be all you need for a basic tax return claiming the standard deduction.
 This is usually the least expensive “real live help” option.

 Enrolled Agent Qualifications